 We returned to Sweden’s capital, one of our favourite cities, as the second destination on our honeymoon (after Gothenburg).
-It ended up being a weekend of cheap eats in Stockholm because we knew we’d be spending a lot in our next destination (Reykjavik) and we were doing Eurovision too!
+It ended up being a weekend of cheap eats in Stockholm because we knew we’d be spending a lot in our next destination (Reykjavik).

 So here are some of the amazing things we ate (and drank) without breaking the bank.
 Yes, that rhymes.
 You’re welcome.